- Written by Dr.Mehmet Demircioglu

 Waiting also helps the mind.
 People who rush into helmet use often spend the next days checking the scalp repeatedly.
 That anxiety can become its own recovery problem.

 Yes, a motorcycle helmet can damage or irritate the recipient area if it is used too early.
-The issue is not only the moment it goes on.
-The issue is the whole process of putting it on, wearing it, sweating inside it, moving with it, and removing it.
+The risk is not limited to the moment it goes on.
+The whole process matters. putting it on, wearing it, sweating inside it, moving with it, and removing it.

 A motorcycle helmet often touches the frontal scalp, temples, and sides.
 These are exactly the areas often treated in a hair transplant.
 If the padding drags across the new hairline, it can create unnecessary friction.